felix-hilden/tekore/docs/advanced.rst

    s = Spotify(token)
    a = s.artist(artist_id)

-Secondly, a context manager ``Spotify.token_as`` is provided for using a particular token for requests within the context.
+Secondly, the client can temporarily use another token to make requests.
-This is particularly handy if one object is created for all requests but requests need to use different tokens, be it due to number of users, token refreshing or scopes.
+This is particularly handy if only one client instance is created but there are many users, tokens are manually refreshed or a user has different scopes.

 .. code:: python